ParallelMaths/parallel/pages/academy-7sum-algebra.md

 **Before you click Submit at the end of the assignment, check that all of your answers have been entered correctly.
 You will not be able to un-submit.**

-**After you click Submit, make sure you scroll down to see the correct answers and read the full written solutions.**
+**After you click Submit, make sure you scroll down to see the correct answers.**